 iJAG is often called "Iowa’s best kept secret".
 Others say it is a program that is desperately needed in all schools. iJAG students frequently call the program “a miracle”.
-With your support, iJAG will be called the best thing ever to happen to Iowa students.
+With your support, iJAG will be called the best thing ever to happen to Iowa and Illinois students.

 And 15+ years of results tell the story:

 - 93 percent of the iJAG students graduate

 - Nearly 60 percent of our grads are the first generation to attend any kind of post-secondary education.